 When you make the decision to meet with a family law attorney to discuss your situation, the benefits you obtain from your initial consultation are often proportionate to your level of preparation.
 The more relevant information that you can provide to your attorney, the better counsel you will receive.
 But what is relevant?
 The answer to this question depends on the issues in your divorce case.
 For example, are there children involved?
 Are there significant assets or debts?
 What type of assets make up the community estate?
 Are there separate property claims?

 When you are preparing for your meeting, careful thought about issues in your case will help you formulate questions to ask your attorney.
 Be sure to write these down; often times clients leave their initial consultation with a lot of useful information, but none of their specific questions answered.
-The internet is an excellent source of general information regarding divorce.
+The Internet can be a useful source of general information regarding divorce.
 Limit your searches to your specific state, as information you obtain about divorce in New York will be largely inapplicable to a Texas divorce.
 If you have previously made a list of your specific questions, you will not only get answers but will likely open up areas of discussion with your attorney that may have otherwise be overlooked.

 Be sure to take notes during your initial meeting.
 The list of questions you have brought is the perfect place to write the answers you receive.
 As your questions are answered, invariably new questions will arise and new areas of discussion will open up.
 Your notes will not only be an immediate, tangible benefit to you but will also serve as the basis of future areas of discussion.

 Documents are always important, but a careful selection of those documents that provide information pertinent to your questions will help focus your initial consultation.
 Invariably, your attorney will request more documents related to your case, but for the initial meeting your time is best spent alerting your attorney to potential issues as opposed to reviewing a mountain of documents.
 If you decide to bring documents, do so with a mind to leaving them for further review.
-Tax returns, bank statements and credit card statements are always good to bring, but be sure to organize.
+Tax returns, bank statements and credit card statements are always good source documents.
 For an initial meeting, the most recent two years’ worth of documents is probably sufficient.

 Finally, remember that your initial consultation is not only for getting specific questions answered.
 It is also an opportunity to get to know your attorney.
-It is extremely important that you feel comfortable with attorney.
+It is extremely important that you feel comfortable with the attorney.
 The relationship between you and your attorney will play an important role in the ultimate success of your case.
-The initial meeting is the attorney’s “job interview”.
-You should feel a sense of trust and confidence in the lawyer; if not any representation will be less effective.
+You should feel a sense of trust and confidence in the lawyer.
 Remember, you will be working with your attorney during one of the most important times in your life.
 Preparation for the initial meeting allows you to focus on the answers you are receiving instead of struggling to ask the right questions.